Article Overview: List of the Pros & Cons of Living in Salt Lake City

 2. Summer Wildfires Are On the Rise

 Salt Lake City has been one of the many victims of these wildfires via diminished air quality and destroyed nature.
-In summer it’s no longer a matter of if but when wildfires will ignite and how close to the city they’ll be.
+Locals wait, with bated breath, to see if the upcoming summer will be worst than the last.

 3. Housing Is Expensive

 The current median home price in Salt Lake City is 580K, which is much higher than the national average.
 Likewise, the average rent for a one-bedroom apartment clocks in at a steep $1,400 in the downtown area.

-All liquor transactions directly to the public must happen at state run liquor stores (a monopoly).
+All liquor transactions directly to the public must happen at state-run liquor stores.